ANNarchy/ANNarchy/README.md

 ANNarchy (Artificial Neural Networks architect) is a parallel and hybrid simulator for distributed rate-coded or spiking neural networks.
 The core of the library is written in C++ and distributed using openMP or CUDA.
 It provides an interface in Python for the definition of the networks.
 It is released under the [GNU GPL v2 or later](http://www.gnu.org/licenses/gpl.html).

-The latest source code is available at:
+The source code is available at:

 <http://bitbucket.org/annarchy/annarchy>